Josef-Friedrich/mscxyz/docs/cli.rst

                             Set the header for all pages.
       --header-odd-even <odd-left> <even-left> <odd-center> <even-center> <odd-right> <even-right>
                             Set different headers for odd and even pages.
+      --clear-header        Clear all header fields by setting all fields to empty strings.
+The header is hidden.

     footer (style):
       Change the footer.